YugabyteDB-University/YugabyteDB-Security-Practices/README.md

-# YCQL-01
+# Security Practices

-YCQL Development Fundamentals
+YBU Security Practices

 ---
-This repository contains the notebook files for YCQL Development Fundamentals, a free course that is soon-to-be available at [university.yugabyte.com]( https://university.yugabyte.com).
+This repository contains the notebook files for YugabyteDB Anywhere Security Practices, a free course that is soon-to-be available at [university.yugabyte.com]( https://university.yugabyte.com).

 Using Gitpod, you can run the notebook files in an on-demand VS Code, browser based environment.